Porsche at Le Mans

 The Porsche 906 was the first Porsche racing car project where Ferdinand Piëch's ideas could be implemented.
 The long tail version was created specially for the long straight part of the Le Mans track.
 Porsche enters six 6-cylinder 906 - five directly by factory team and one by Auguste Veuillet's team.
 The first 911 is also privately entered.
 In addition to Porsche, the race saw numerous new and very cool cars.
 The result of the race is fantastic for Porsche - four 2-litre 906s place 4-5-6-7 after three 7-litre GT40s.
 The GT40 drivers were informed in the last pit stop to finish close to each other for a good publicity photo and for some reason the 2nd position car #2 driven by Bruce McLaren drove past the #1 of Ken Miles just before the finish line and made himself a winner.

-Interesting story from the race - the leading GT40 of Dan Gurney was followed by faster Ferrari 330 P4 of Mike Parkes who had spent more in pits and was laps behind.
+Interesting story from the race - the leading GT40 of Dan Gurney was followed by faster Ferrari 330 P4 of Mike Parkes who had spent more time in pits and was laps behind.
 It was night and Parkes flashed lights in Gurney's mirrors.
 Finally Gurney, not just let him pass, but completely stopped his car.
 Parkes stopped, too, and then passed him and continued the race.
 The Dan Gurney/A. J. Foyt team would win the race and at the victory stand, Gurney would shook the champagne bottle to spray everyone nearby - an obnoxious practice not to be lost during the following decades.

 New to the track is the Ford chicane just before the finish straight.
 The intention is to reduce the speed between the grandstands and the pitlane.
 New track length is 13469 m (+8 m).